noele952/capacitive_depth_sensor/README.md

 ### Calibration Procedures

 Locate a suitable container to submerge your depth sensor.
+You can capture your data at regularly spaced intervals.
+Since I'm calibrating this sensor to a specific container, so I decided to measure in terms of volume, adding fluid in 20 oz increments.
+This sensor is meant for a hydroponic garden, so this will allow me to not only estimate the fluid level in the garden, but the fluid consumption over time as wekk.

-Capture sensor readings at evenly spaced depth intervals.
-Calibrate the sensor based on your data.
+Calibrate your sensor based on your data.

 The results will vary based on the specific parameters of the sensor(length, materials, etc.).